ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 end
 ~~~

-While new features are implementing the number of static data increases and can cause havoc in the future.
+While new features are being implemented, the number of static data increases and can cause havoc in the future.
 This code smell is called [Primitive Obsession](https://sourcemaking.com/refactoring/smells/primitive-obsession) and can be fixed by introducing Parameter (Value) Objects.
 To construct it you should look for logical links between primitive values and group them into the few immutable objects.

 ~~~ruby
 class MailLengthSettings